llvm/llvm-project/llvm/docs/InstrProfileFormat.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This section is used for `type profiling`_.
-Each entry corresponds to one virtual table and could be illustrated with the following C++ struct
+Each entry corresponds to one virtual table and is defined by the following C++ struct

 .. code-block:: c++

-  struct VTableProfileInfo {
+  struct VTableProfData {
     // The start address of the vtable, collected at runtime. uint64_t StartAddress;
     // The byte size of the vtable. `StartAddress` and `ByteSize` specifies an address range to look up.